How does this align with my curriculum?

 Apomixis is a form of asexual reproduction in some species of grasses.
 The parent plant produces seeds without fertilization.

 Fragmentation is another form of asexual reproduction.
-It involves new plants growing from small parts of the parent plant that fall to the ground.
-For example, animals or the wind can break stems or leaves off plants.
+It involves new plants growing from small parts of a parent plant that fall to the ground.
 This is one of the ways that plants like liverworts and mosses reproduce.

 Horticulturists are people who study plants.
 They often use asexual reproduction through fragmentation to grow new plants.
-They do this by cutting a leaf off a plant and placing it in water or soil.
+They do this by cutting a leaf or a stem off a plant and placing it in water or soil.
 This process is often called propagating from cuttings.

 Did you know?